What is the meaning of minimum wage?

 - How does this affect workers already earning above the minimum wage?

 - How was the new Qatar minimum wage established?

 - When and how will the minimum wage rate be adjusted again?

 - Where can I find more information?

 How much is the minimum wage in Qatar?

 Law No. 17 of 2020 sets the minimum wage in Qatar for all private-sector workers, including domestic workers, at QAR 1,000 per month as a basic wage, as well as QAR 500 per month allocated by the employer for accommodation expenses and QAR 300 per month for food, unless the employer already provides adequate food or accommodation for the employee or domestic worker.

-It means the employer can either provide food and accommodation or may prefer to pay more money so employees can arrange their own food and accommodation.
+It means the employer can either provide food and accommodation or may prefer to pay more so employees can arrange their own food and accommodation.

 Assuming you are an employee in Qatar, there are three different rates for the minimum wage:

 1) If your employer provides you with decent food and accommodation (that is, you do not pay for food and accommodation), you are entitled to a basic wage of at least QAR 1,000.